Navalny under police surveillance before suspected poisoning — report | DW | 23.08.2020

 Navalny, a longtime opponent of Russian President Vladimir Putin, has long been in the focus of Russian authorities.
 He has been arrested multiple times for holding anti-Putin rallies without permission.

-Zhanna Nemtsova, a friend of Navalny and daughter of assassinated Russian politician Boris Nemtsov, told DW that she thinks the latest episode was a poisoning.
+Zhanna Nemtsova, a friend of Navalny and daughter of the assassinated Russian opposition politician Boris Nemtsov, told DW that she thinks the latest episode was a poisoning.

 "In Russia, there are a lot of political prisoners.
 Putin's critics are followed.
 Some of them were killed.
 My father was killed just five hundred meters away from the Kremlin wall," she said.